 Description

-History: The erection of a monument in Matlock was delayed by discussions as to the most appropriate design and location.
-It was finally decided that the memorial should take the form of a cross, as a symbol of God's sacrifice of his son, and be located on Pic Tor, a limestone outcrop overlooking the town.
-The monument, which cost approximately £500, was designed by William Nathan Statham, a local artist and photographer, and built by John William Wildgoose, a local builder and quarry owner.
-It was unveiled on 7 August 1921 by Mr F C Arkwright, who lost a son and son-in-law during the First World War.
+The decision to erect a monument in Matlock was delayed due to discussions about the design and location.
+Ultimately, it was decided that the memorial should take the form of a cross, symbolizing God's sacrifice of his son, and be placed on Pic Tor, a limestone outcrop overlooking the town.
+Designed by local artist and photographer William Nathan Statham and built by local builder and quarry owner John William Wildgoose, the monument cost approximately £500.
+It was unveiled on 7 August 1921 by Mr. F C Arkwright, who lost a son and son-in-law during the First World War.

-Summary of Importance: War memorials have a very strong historical and cultural significance on both a local and national scale.
-In terms of its size and prominent location overlooking the town, this is an impressive example of a war memorial.
+War memorials hold significant historical and cultural importance at both local and national levels.
+Given its size and prominent location overlooking the town, this memorial is an impressive example of its kind.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.